CianMRoche/AstroWiki/Exoplanets/Exoplanets - Questions.md

 2. Radial velocity measurement can constrain $M_p$ (if planet $\gtrsim 10\,\pu{M_\odot}$, see [[#8]], [[#13]])
 3. $M_p$ and $R_p$ gives an estimate of the density.
 Higher density (lower radius for a given mass) means rockier planet.
 There exist some mass-radius relationships for planets of different composition to do the actual constraining.
 4. For the atmosphere, look for absorption features in the spectrum during a transit.
+5. Note that in the atmospheres of hot Jupiters, things like saphires and pure carbon clouds can form and their imprint on the spectra is to damp the whole thing or cause broad absorption features in the IR

 **What have we learned about exoplanet interiors and atmospheres from these observations?**
 - High level of diversity in exoplanet composition and properties